How to Apply as a First-Year Applicant

 - USC Writing Supplement

 - Official transcripts from all institutions attended (including college transcripts, if you have taken college courses prior to your high school graduation).
-Please mail official transcripts to:
+Official transcripts can be sent electronically or mailed.
+If sending electronically, please instruct the transcript service to email the transcript to email@example.com.
+If you are mailing your transcripts, please send them to the following address:

 USC Office of Admission